 It is not a legal requirement for self-employed private tutors to obtain a DBS check in the UK.
-However, many tutors working with children or vulnerable people often wish to have one anyway.
+However, many tutors working with children or vulnerable people often wish to have one anyway to give their clients peace of mind.

-A DBS certificate is an official document proving that there is no known reason why an individual may not work with children or vulnerable adults.
+A DBS certificate is an official document proving that there is no known reason why an individual may not work with children or vulnerable adults after a background screening for relevant criminal convictions in police records.
 You must be 16 or over to have a DBS check.

 For qualified teachers, it is obviously mandatory to have a background check.
-Because tutors also often work with children or vulnerable people, they usually like obtain some sort of background check.
-Some tutoring jobs or agencies require a DBS check of their tutors.
+Because tutors also often work with children or vulnerable people, it’s quite common for them to obtain some sort of background check, too, since the nature of the work is very similar to that of a teacher at in a school.

-The benefits of having a DBS certificate, as with other certifications or qualifications, include making students, parents and tutors feel safe and secure, and consequently attracting more students to your service.
+The benefits of holding a DBS certificate, as with other certifications or qualifications, include making students, parents and tutors feel safe and secure, and consequently attracting more students to your service.

 Some tutoring agencies require DBS checks for tutors working with children.
 Source: Visualhunt